 34 DeVroey (2004; 2009a) argues against the complementary vision.
 For him, as for Friedman, the approaches of Walras and Marshall are incompatible.
-And so, Friedman would prefer the Marshallian approach because it would not only yield a simpler model, but it would also be more "useful' than its rival for dealing with practical problems" (Yeager, 1960, p.
-54).
+And so, Friedman would prefer the Marshallian approach because it would not only yield a simpler model, but it would also be more "useful' than its rival for dealing with practical problems" (Yeager 1960, 54).

-Marshall "take[s] a bird's-eye view of the problem of joint demand, composite demand, joint supply and composite supply when they all arise together, with the object of making sure that [his] abstract theory has just as many equations as it has unknowns, neither more nor less" (Marshall, 1890 [1895], p.
-808).
-He ends his note saying that: "however complex the problem may become, we can see that it is theoretically determinate, because the number of unknowns is always exactly equal to the number of equations which we obtain" (ibid., p.
-809).
+Friedman also quotes Marshall's 1908 letter to John Bates Clark, in which the English author explains that "[his] whole life has been and will be given to presenting in realistic form as much as [he] can of [his] Note XXI" (Marshall 1956, 417).
+As noted by Friedman (1949, 490), Note XXI "presents a system of equations of general equilibrium."
+In this note, Marshall "take[s] a bird's-eye view of the problem of joint demand, composite demand, joint supply and composite supply when they all arise together, with the object of making sure that [his] abstract theory has just as many equations as it has unknowns, neither more nor less" (Marshall 1890 [1895],808).
+He ends his note saying that: "however complex the problem may become, we can see that it is theoretically determinate, because the number of unknowns is always exactly equal to the number of equations which we obtain" (809).
 According to Friedman, this shows that Marshall's general understanding of the economy is a complex one where everything depends on everything else: basically, a general equilibrium framework.

 "The important distinction between the conceptions of economic theory implicit in Marshall and Walras" according to Friedman, "lies in the purpose for which the theory is constructed and used.
 To Marshall [...] economic theory is 'an engine for the discovery of concrete truth.'
-The 'economic organon' introduces 'systematic and organized methods of reasoning" (Friedman, 1949, p.
-490).35
+The 'economic organon' introduces 'systematic and organized methods of reasoning'" (Friedman 1949, 490).35

-In his review of William Jaffé's (1954) translation of Walras's Elements of pure economics, Friedman (1955) characterized Walras's problem as one "[...] of form, not of [empirical] content," and as one "of displaying an idealized picture of the economic system, not [as one] of constructing an engine for analyzing concrete problems" (Friedman, 1955, p.
-904, my emphasis).36 Friedman always doubted that Walras could have been able to solve what Hoover (1988) calls Cournot's problem and thought that "there is a
+In his review of William Jaffé's (1954) translation of Walras's Elements of pure economics, Friedman (1955) characterized Walras's problem as one "[...] of form, not of [empirical] content," and as one "of displaying an idealized picture of the economic system, not [as one] of constructing an engine for analyzing concrete problems" (Friedman 1955, 904, my emphasis).36 Friedman always doubted that Walras could have been able to solve what Hoover (1988) calls Cournot's problem and thought that "there is a fundamental, if subtle, difference between the task Cournot outlined and the task Walras accomplished" (ibid.).